 7. Fantastic food and drink

-Orkney is famous for its excellent food and drink, with everything from the finest seafood to cheeses and chutneys, beef and beer on offer.
+Only in Scotland can you experience the famous and excellent Orcadian food and drink, with everything from the finest seafood to cheeses and chutneys, beef and beer on offer.
 Visit one of our many welcoming cafes, restaurants or pubs, or take a tour of the most northerly whisky distillery in the world, Highland Park, or the Scapa Distillery on the shores of Scapa Flow.
 You can also sample some fine local gins too at the Orkney Distillery and the Deerness Distillery.

 8. Get off the beaten track

 Famous locations like Skara Brae and St Magnus Cathedral are popular places to visit during a trip to Orkney, but what about some of our hidden attractions?
 There are ancient castles, Neolithic cairns, farm museums, old fishermen’s huts, sea caves and much more to explore, if you’re prepared to travel off the traditional tourist trail.

 9. Experience the elements

 Only in Scotland can you feel so at one with the elements and awaken your senses with a walk on the wild side in Orkney.
 Locations like Marwick Head and the Brough of Deerness will help you blow away the cobwebs and offer incredible scenery at the same time.
 The walk to Yesnaby Castle is highly recommended, or go island hopping and take the ferry to Hoy to visit its famous Old Man of Hoy.

 The islands have a rich wartime history and are home to some fascinating sites left over from the First and Second World Wars.
 You can visit the Ness Battery in Stromness, and the inspiring Italian Chapel, hand-built by POWs during WWII.

 11. Festival fever